Overview

 Vacation

 All residents receive 15 days of vacation time during their PGY-1 through PGY-5 years.
-These days do not include the Holiday Block (see above), which typically is an additional 4-5 days free from clinical duties.
 All vacation time is cleared with the chief resident on the service.

-Each resident is assigned a high school beginning in their PGY-2 year and acts as the team physician for the football team covering Friday night games through the season (including playoffs).
+Each resident is assigned a high school beginning in their PGY-2 year and acts as the team physician for the football team, covering Friday night games during the season (including playoffs).
 The resident will typically work with the same high school throughout their residency.
+Football coverage is considered moonlighting and residents are reimbursed for time and mileage.
 All high schools have a co-assigned staff physician and athletic trainer, with many of the staff physicians attending games regularly.
-In addition to varsity football, residents have additional opportunity (though optional) to cover additional sports, such as wrestling tournaments, hockey games/tournaments, and lacrosse tournaments.
+In addition to varsity football, residents have additional (optional) opportunities to cover additional sports, such as wrestling tournaments, hockey games/tournaments, and lacrosse tournaments.

 Moonlighting

-Is permitted as an upper level resident with approval of the residency program director.
+Moonlighting is permitted as an upper-level resident with approval of the residency program director and GME.

 Meals are provided to residents with in-house call responsibility.
 In addition to the cafeteria at Cleveland Clinic's main campus, other options for dining are available in-house.

 All residents are granted free membership to the Walker Fitness Center, located across the street from the main outpatient clinic building.
-This facility has a state of the art free weight facility, aerobic exercise room, pool, basketball courts, indoor track, and multiple class offerings.
+This facility has a free weight facility, aerobic exercise room, pool, basketball courts, indoor track, and multiple class offerings.
+Residents also may use the TT building gym and there is exercise equipment available in one of the orthopaedic surgery call rooms.

-All residents have the opportunity to be covered by the Cleveland Clinic Health Insurance plan, with a wide variety of locations covered as "Tier 1" providers.
+All residents (and their families) have the opportunity to be covered by the Cleveland Clinic Employee Health Program (EHP) plan, which provides excellent coverage at very low cost.

 Payroll